cognifog-eu/iot-edge-gw/README.md

 (This manual has been created purposely for a Raspberry Pi with `cognifog` as hostname).

 ### A.1.
-Optional: WiFi permanent connection
+Optional: Raspberry Pi permanently connected to an external WiFi network
-- After connected to a WiFi network (normally, if the network is created by a laptop in the so called softAP process), the Raspberry Pi may disconnect after a certain period of time (normally, after less than one hour).
+After connected to a WiFi network (normally, if the network is created by a laptop in the so called softAP process), the Raspberry Pi may disconnect after a certain period of time (normally, after less than one hour).
 One possible cause of this malfunctioning is the Power Management feature of its wireless interface.
 A potential solution to alleviate this problem is to disconnect the Power Management mode.
 To do it, it is necessary to type the following commands:
 1. `sudo apt install wireless-tools`: To install the wireless tools
 2. `sudo iwconfig wlan0`: To check the status of wlan0 interface
 3. `sudo iwconfig wlan0 power off`: To disable Power Management feature in wlan0